 - 1. Build a new layer on top of the mssql-init image. - Copy the module dacpacs from the module asset image into the c:\resources\module_name_data folder. - 3.
-Create a Kubernetes specification file for your custom mssql-init image and add the module name to the DATABASES_TO_DEPLOY variable: - Name DATABASES_TO_DEPLOY - Value module_name
+In the Kubernetes specification for the mssql-init image, add the custom module to the DATABASES_TO_DEPLOY variable.